ElementAstro/atom-docs/src/content/docs/en/function/stepper.md

 ---
-title: FunctionSequence Class Documentation
+title: FunctionSequence
-description: Detailed documentation for the FunctionSequence class in the atom::meta namespace, including class overview, member functions, usage examples, error handling, and best practices for creating and executing function pipelines.
+description: Detailed for the FunctionSequence class in the atom::meta namespace, including class overview, member functions, usage examples, error handling, and best practices for creating and executing function pipelines.
 ---

-# FunctionSequence Class Documentation

 ## Table of Contents